Ontario Arts Council (OAC)

 All applicants must have a permanent physical address in Ontario.

 In some project programs, municipalities, colleges/universities, school boards, First Nation and schools administered by a First Nation or Indigenous Education Authority are eligible.

 -Be a professional artist/arts professional.
 The OAC defines a professional artist/arts professional as someone who has developed skills through training or practice, is recognized by artists working in the same artistic tradition, has a history of public presentation or publication, seeks payment for her or his work and actively practices his or her art.
 Short breaks in artistic work history are acceptable.

 -Be a Canadian citizen or a Permanent Resident of Canada, or have an application pending for Permanent Resident status and, if requested, be able to provide documentation to verify this.

 -Be a resident of Ontario who has lived in Ontario for a minimum of one year prior to making a grant application, and

 -Live in Ontario no less than eight months a year.

 In some circumstances, you may be eligible to apply to OAC while you are temporarily absent from Ontario (e.g. for employment or artistic opportunity).
 Your absence must be no more than one year and not recurring.
 You must maintain your permanent physical address in Ontario, and you cannot apply for support from the jurisdiction of your temporary residence.

 Ad hoc groups/collectives:

--Must have 50% of its members residing in Ontario;
+-Must have 50 percent of their members residing in Ontario